-Butternut squash is a staple in New England, where it turns up in stuffings, pies and soups, as well as side dishes.
+Butternut squash is a staple in New England, where it turns up in stuffings, pies, and soups, as well as side dishes.
 This soup is a natural in the autumn, and, in fact, makes a special first course for Thanksgiving dinner.
-In addition to the seasonings we’ve used to give it some zip, we’ve dressed it up with a little cinnamon and vanilla to bring out the natural sweetness of this delicious squash.
+In addition to the seasonings we’ve used to give it some zip, we’ve dressed it up with a little Sweetie Magic to bring out the natural sweetness of this delicious squash.

 Makes 8 first-course servings